SamHjelmfelt/Ember/README.md

 8GB RAM and 50GB disk is recommended for the threeNode sample configuration.
 6GB RAM or less is viable for smaller clusters.

+## Update December 10, 2018
+1. Pre-built images can now be pulled from docker hub

 ## Updates December 7, 2018
 1. Updated to support Ambari 2.7.1.0, HDP 3.0.1, HDF 3.3, and HDPSearch 4.0
 2. Added support for Docker on YARN.
 Containers launched by YARN are created as peers to the Ambari containers